yuan356/AnchorLayout/README.md

 # AnchorLayout
-Swift UIKit auto layout views using anchor
+UIKit quick auto layout views by using anchor